awslabs/sagemaker-battlesnake-ai/Documentation/DeployTheAIEndpoint.md

 ![Output tab](images/outputs.png "Output tab")

-You should see:
+You should see somthing like this:

 ![Successfull result](images/working.png "Result")

 Again on output tab, the value "Snake URL" is your Snake URL, you can use it on [BattleSnake](https://play.battlesnake.com/) !

-Add your snake:
+Add your snake on the [Battlesnake platform](https://play.battlesnake.com/) and copy your URL:

 ![Add snake](images/addsnake.png "Add snake")

-Play:
+Create a game, select your snake by his name, add opponents and start the game:

 ![Battlesnake Board](images/game.png "Battlesnake Board")